Water supply and sanitation in Palestine: United States Agency for International Development (USAID)

 USAID is a leading development agency within the sector in the Palestinian territories.
 Their work includes the repair and rehabilitation of small scale water and sanitation facilities, rehabilitation of water and sewage networks as well as replacement of water pumps.
 In addition, USAID helps communities without access to piped water through water supply via tankers.
 In rural areas, the agency provides water collection cisterns to poor families.
 USAID helps to connect households to water and to install rainwater drainage pipes.

-On the official web page, USAID announces to provide more than 60 km of water pipes in oder to supply ten additional villages in the southern Nablus area with potable water.
+On the official web page, USAID announces to provide more than 60 km of water pipes in order to supply ten additional villages in the southern Nablus area with potable water.
 By 2009, USAID has improved water supply for more than 19,500 households while about 30,000 households gained improved sanitation and connections to sewage networks.

 An example of USAID's work in the Palestinian territories is the Emergency Water and Sanitation and Other Infrastructure Program.
 Between 2008 and 2013 USAID finances the second phase of the program.
 It is supposed to address the urgent need of adequate water and sanitation systems e.g. by providing emergency relief and rehabilitation of existing systems.

-Another program funded by USAID from 2008-2013 is the Infrastructure Needs Program.
+Another program funded by USAID from 2008 to 2013 is the Infrastructure Needs Program.
 It does not only focus on water, but also includes the financing of other infrastructure that is critical for economic growth.
 With regard to water, several achievements have been accomplished in 2010.
 For example, a water transmission line, water distribution systems, reservoirs, and steel water pipes have been built.